gterrono/houston/README.md

 ```

 Once installed, navigate to `/admin` to set up your admin account.
 You can either create a new user to act as Houston's Admin, or upgrade an existing user into an admin.

-### Why Houston?
-* It's nice to give a client (or end-user) an admin UI without too much additional work
-* Often, in development it's nice to pop in and explore or update your data without dealing with a mongo shell.

-### Current State
-Reasonably Mature / No longer just a hack / Beta.

-We've put a fair amount of work into the Houston 1.0 release.
-There's are definitely still edge cases and bugs left, but we're comfortable enough to have clients start using Houston for their Meteor Admins and notify us about bugs or feature request.

 Features
 ========